LLNL/Silo/docs/Chapter2-Section9.md

 #### Description:

-Creates a new directory in a Silo file.
+Creates a new directory in a Silo file